 Update 3/7/17: The old website, caloriecount.about.com is being shut down and rolled into their new site, VeryWell.com, which introduced a new version of the same tool.
 I updated the post below with the new links and screenshots.

-Some of the most common questions I get about my recipes are in reference to the nutrition information.
+Some of the most common questions I get about my recipes are about calculating nutrition information.
 “How many calories does this soup have?” or, “how many grams of fat are in these cookies?”

 Calculating nutrition facts by hand is an absolute nightmare.